wKovacs64/hibp/JSDOC.md

 **Kind**: static method of <code>[HIBP](#HIBP)</code>
-**Returns**: <code>Promise</code> - a Promise which resolves to an array of breach Objects or resolves to undefined if no breaches were found
+**Returns**: <code>Promise</code> - a Promise which resolves to an array of breach Objects (an empty array if no breaches were found)

 | Param | Type | Description |
 | --- | --- | --- |